TACC/Core-CMS-Resources/README.md

 ## Project Websites

 > [!IMPORTANT]
 > No more websites exist in this repository.
-All were moved to [Core CMS Custom] or [APCD-CMS](https://github.com/TACC/APCD-CMS) or [Texascale-CMS](https://github.com/TACC/Texascale-CMS).
+All were moved to [Core CMS Custom] or a repository built from [Core-CMS-Template](https://github.com/TACC/Core-CMS-Template).

 ## Project Architecture